catbow/react-catbow-scrollview/README.md

 // viewItem is optional
 // you can render Components in ScollView
 // setEjectRatio is optional
-// yuo can get ImageCount ratio
+// you can get ImageCount ratio
 ```

 #### ❉❉ The image address path must have consecutive numbers.